 Job market in Hungary

 As the largest electronics producer in Central and Eastern Europe, Hungary has plenty to offer for expats in electronics manufacturing and research in particular.
-Other strong sectors in the country's economy include mining, technology, telecommunications and IT.
+Other strong sectors in the country's economy include mining, technology, telecommunications, and IT.
 There are also opportunities for young and inexperienced expats as English teachers.

 Finding a job in Hungary

 Expats may sometimes find that Hungarian companies are reluctant to employ foreigners.
 This is mainly because of the amount of red tape involved.
-In this respect, expats from EU countries will have a better chance of finding a job in Hungary because EU citizenship automatically grants them the right to work.
+In this respect, expats from EU countries and Switzerland will have a better chance of finding a job in Hungary because EU citizenship automatically grants them the right to work.

 Work culture in Hungary